peter-kehl/axum_csv_to_json/README.md

 `curl -w "%{http_code}" -H "Content-Type: text/json" --data @tests/assets/addresses.csv 127.0.0.1:8080/addresses`

 # Requirements
-- Receive a CSV file as a POST body.
+- Receive a CSV file as a POST body (but not as a multipart upload through a form).
 Parse, return as an array of JSON objects.
 - Document the API.
 - How to test?